 Getting a General Understanding of the Job

 Process control engineering, in its broadest sense, is a method of ensuring quality and integrity in the production of a highly specific or specialized product.
 Most engineers work on large-scale processes involving steel and metalwork, as well as polymer resins, as seen in most large manufacturing plants.
 However, smaller-scale or more nuanced projects may also necessitate the services of these technicians.
-Regardless of the product, most modern manufacturing is automated, which means that it is controlled machines, which in turn are usually executing a series of commands as directed software or another computer program.
+Regardless of the product, most modern manufacturing is automated, which means that it is controlled by machines, which in turn are usually executing a series of commands as directed by software or another computer program.

 The control engineer’s job entails designing these programs on occasion, but almost always implementing and executing them.
 This usually entails compiling data and running the applications in the first place, as well as testing and tweaking to ensure the best possible results.
 In order to establish and maintain a strong business relationship, there is usually a lot of teamwork involved, not only in terms of coordinating employees and support staff, but also in terms of maintaining communication with clients and answering questions.